-pCODR considers it essential that pERC base its recommendations on information that may be publicly disclosed.
+pCODR considers it essential that pERC recommendations be based on information that may be publicly disclosed.
 All information provided to the pCODR Expert Review Committee for its deliberations was handled in accordance with the pCODR Disclosure of Information Guidelines.
 There was no non-disclosable information in this Recommendation document.